X-C3LL/GPOwned/README.md

   -taskname Task Name   Name for the Scheduled Task -taskdescription Task description
-                        Description for the scheduled task -gpcuser              GPO is related to users -gpcmachine           GPO is related to machines -gpoupdatever         Update GPO version (GPT.INI file and LDAP object) -usercontext          Execute the GPO in the context of the user -backup Backup location
+                        Description for the scheduled task -gpoupdatever         Update GPO version (GPT.INI file and LDAP object) -usercontext          Execute the GPO in the context of the user
-                        Location of backup folder
-psyconauta@insulanova:~/Research/GPOwned|⇒

 ```